The Duchess: Eclectic Downtown Victorian District Row House

 2 King bedrooms, each with a TV.
 The 3rd bedroom has a Full size sleigh bed.
 One full bathroom upstairs is conveniently located in the hallway, central to all 3 bedrooms.
 Downstairs there is a half bathroom

-The kitchen is equipped for gourmet cooking and includes 6 stools so your party can "hang out" and even watch tv on a small flat screen!
+The kitchen is equipped for gourmet cooking and includes 6 stools so your party can "hang out"!
 The kitchen door leads to the private courtyard, which has seating for 6.

 Two front porches overlooking the Parade route on Abercorn Street!
 Local art including paintings from Savannah College of Art & Design painting department students and period antiques make this a classic Savannah home.
 The owner lovingly calls this home "The Duchess" since it is on Abercorn Street, named after the Duchess of Abercorn.